pegros/PEG_APEX/help/sfpegDebugUtility.md

 ## Introduction

-The **sfpegDebug_UTL** Apex class enables to optimise and homogenize `System.debug()` statements within Apex code.
-Its primary objective is to keep all detailed debug statements in the Apex code to support any investigation on a production Org when necessary, without having too much performance impact coming from implicit data `toString()` serializations.
+The **sfpegDebug_UTL** Apex utility class enables to optimise and homogenize `System.debug()` statements within Apex code.

+Its primary objective is to keep a large number of detailed debug statements in the Apex code to support any investigation on a production Org when necessary, while avoiding too much performance impact, e.g. coming from implicit data `toString()` serializations.

+## Installation

+It may be installed and upgraded as the `sfpegApex-debug` unlocked package directly on your Org via the installation link provided in the [release notes](#release-notes).

 ## Solution Principles